Dear Early Head Start Educator:

-Q: What is the relationship between oral health and (systemic) overall health?
-A: Recent and ongoing studies have shown that there is a definite relationship between diseases of the oral cavity, especially periodontal infections, and systemic diseases.
+Recent and ongoing studies have shown that there is a definite relationship between diseases of the oral cavity, especially periodontal infections, and systemic diseases.
 The effects of periodontal disease in the mouth are well known, but this new research indicates that it may also produce systemic effects — such as in increased risk of heart disease and diabetes — in the body.
 Families should discuss medical and dental conditions with both their dentist and their medical doctor.
-Q: Is breast-feeding better than bottle-feeding in preventing early childhood cavities?
-A:

-Q: Is it okay if my child sucks his/her thumb?
-A:
+Is it okay if my child sucks his/her thumb?

-Q: Is it okay for my baby to use a pacifier?
-A:
+Is it okay for my baby to use a pacifier?

 The Big Picture